gggliuye/gggliuye.github.io/Philosophy/general/bio.md

 > When you begin to be biased against some alien group of people because their customs differ form you own, the biology underlying your change in behavior is the same as when a sea slug learns to avoid a shock administered by a researcher.
 And the sea slug sure isn't displaying free will when that change occurs.
 Remarkably and probably most important, the antiquity and ubiquity of these biological gears explaining behavioral change wind up being grounds fro optimism.

-Aplysia (海兔属) protecting its gill - **2000 Nobel Prize** [Molecular Biology of Memory: A Dialogue Between Genes and Synapses](https://www.nobelprize.org/prizes/medicine/2000/kandel/symposia/).
+Aplysia (海兔属) protecting its gill - **2000 Nobel Prize**.
 A machine does not choose to change its behavior; its behavior was changed by circumstances via logical, highly evolved pathways.

 <img style="float: right;" src="https://www.researchgate.net/profile/Harilaos-Papachristou/publication/317381197/figure/fig2/AS:561927077023745@1510985263109/Neurobiology-of-the-gill-withdrawal-reflex-in-Aplysia-Kandel-2001-Science.png" width="50%"/>